Appdynamics/AppD-Cloud-Platform/AWS_VM_BUILD_INSTRUCTIONS.md

 Follow these instructions to build the AWS CentOS 7.8 AMI images:

--	__AppD-Cloud-Platform VM__: An APM Platform stand-alone VM with an AppDynamics Controller.
+-	__APM-Platform VM__: An APM Platform stand-alone VM with an AppDynamics Controller.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM with a CWOM Platform server.
 -	__LPAD VM__: An AWS EC2 'Launchpad' VM needed for Kubernetes and Serverless CLI Operations and running the sample apps.

-Before building the AppD Cloud Platform VM images for AWS, it is recommended that you install the AWS CLI v2.
+Before building the AppD Cloud Kickstart VM images for AWS, it is recommended that you install the AWS CLI v2.
 This will allow you to cleanup and delete any resources created by the Packer builds when you are finished.
 It will also provide the ability to easily purge old AMI images while keeping the latest.
 Note that in AWS CLI version 2, the required Python 3 libraries are now embedded in the installer and no longer need to be installed separately.

 ## AWS-Specific Installation Instructions - macOS